th-koeln-intia/ip-sprachassistent-team4/docs/pages/results/alarm/alarmJS.md

 ### Intent `StopAlarmClock`
 ![Stop an alarm](/assets/alarmJSStop.png)
-The Intent `StopAlarmClock` stops the rining of an alarm.
+The Intent `StopAlarmClock` stops the ringing of an alarm.
 It runs the function `stopRinging`.
 This sets the global variable `alarmRinging` to `0` and sets the payload to `"stop"`.
 This message goes to the `PlaySound` node, it should stop playing the file.